 Inflammation and prostaglandins

-The process of inflammation includes the widening and increased permeability of small blood vessels, exudation of fluid and migration of immune cells like macrophages and neutrophils into the tissues where damage, infection or irritation has occurred.
+The process of inflammation includes the widening and increased permeability of small blood vessels, exudation of fluid into and migration of immune cells like macrophages and neutrophils into the tissues where damage, infection or irritation has occurred.
 The fluid causes swelling and the cells produce inflammatory chemicals like prostaglandins, interleukins and leukotrienes.
 These chemicals attract more inflammatory cells to help with wound healing and disposing of harmful pathogens but they also magnify the inflammatory response.
 In doing their job, some of these inflammatory mediators can also cause pain, swelling, fever and redness.
-If the inflammatory process continues beyond protecting and healing it becomes chronic and can end up damaging normal tissues.
+If the inflammatory process continues beyond protecting and healing, it becomes chronic and can end up damaging normal tissues.

 - Soft tissue injuries, such as sprains and strains that are due to trauma to the tendons, ligaments, muscles or joints.

 - Soft tissue inflammation of synovial tissue that lines the joint surfaces and cavities, including bursae (fluid-filled sac between bones and tendons), tendons and ligaments surrounding joints.

 - Post-operative pain following surgery.